-- srl\mwmr\t channel = SRL\GET\MWMR (port\name) defines a local variable associated to a MWMR channel acces port.
-The port\name argument corresponds to the port name defined in the task model defined in the DSX/L description. - srl\mwmr\read(channel, local\buffer, size) reads size bytes from the MWMR channel to the local buffer.
+- srl\mwmr\t channel = GET\ARG (port\name) defines a local variable associated to a MWMR channel access port.
+The port\name argument corresponds to the port name defined in the task model defined in the DSX/L description. - srl\mwmr\read(channel, local\buffer, size) reads size 32-bit words from the MWMR channel to the local buffer.
 The local\buffer argument is a void\.
-The size argument must be a multiple of the channel width, and the channel width must be a multiple of 4 bytes. - srl\mwmr\write(channel, local\buffer, size) writes size bytes from the local buffer to the MWMR channel.
+The size argument must be a multiple of the channel width.

+and the the channel width must be a multiple of 4 bytes.

+• srl\mwmr\write(channel, local\buffer, size) writes size 32-bit words from the local buffer to the MWMR channel.
 The local\buffer argument is a void\.
-The size argument must be a multiple of the channel width, and the channel width must be a multiple of 4 bytes.
+The size argument must be a multiple of the channel width.

+and the channel width must be a multiple of 4 bytes.